Food Allergies & Intolerances

 An unchecked autoimmune disease will mean the gut is in a constant state of inflammation, a breeding ground for chronic illness.

-Some symptoms due to food allergy
+Some symptoms due to food allergies

 - Tingling around the mouth

-- swelling of the face, mouth (angioedema), throat or other areas of the body
+- Swelling of the face, mouth (angioedema), throat or other areas of the body

 - Wheezing or shortness of breath